MackQian/Lab4Business/README.md

 However, the core code is still available to the public and can be used and modified by anyone.

 Picking the Apache license:
-Similar to the reason Android and Hadoop use it Unmodified code must stay under the Apache license, but any new modifications and code can be put with any other license, including proprietary licenses
+* Similar to the reason Android and Hadoop use it
+* Unmodified code must stay under the Apache license, but any new modifications and code can be put with any other license, including proprietary licenses
-This supports the idea of a marketplace, since monetizing add-ons would be possible under the Apache license.
+* This supports the idea of a marketplace, since monetizing add-ons would be possible under the Apache license.

 https://docs.google.com/document/d/1CVQs9SRxvRWSxgheRNiuJxWLdjLJoSPSfdcokaz9Cc4/edit

+Contributors:
+Nicholas Yao